lynjeem/ocean-ml/session-10-31/session-10-31.md

 * We need to calculate the **ageostrophic** velocity vectors of the ocean, particularly the vertical (w) velocity.
 (Pause, draw, make sure we are on the same page)
 * ugos and vgos (from the file we were looking at in the past) are the **geostrophic** velocities.

-Geostrophic and ageostrophic are both models scientists (us) use to calculate ocean current velocities from sea surface height.
-The geostrophic velocity is more commonly used because it is easier to calcuate and it is good enough for most purposes.
+Geostrophic and ageostrophic are types of currents.
+Scientists (us) use models of geostrophic and ageostrophic velocities to calculate ocean current velocities from sea surface height.
+The geostrophic velocity is more commonly used because it is easier to calcuate and it is correct/good enough for most purposes.
 We are interested in using the ageostrophic velocity because the ageostrophic model is more accurate for dealing with eddies.

 Before the plan was to go from geostrophic velocities --> ageostrophic velocities, but now we are using code from a Spanish collaborator that goes from sea surface height --> ageostrophic velocities.